Ed Rendell: First term

 Following Act 72, Rendell and the Pennsylvania legislature looked at other proposals to reduce property taxes, a key component of his 2002 campaign.
 The governor said he was willing to consider legislation that changes Act 72, and legislative proposals were made to force school districts to accept the money.
 Other proposed legislation would have required the issue to be voted on in each district as a ballot question, rather than decided by school boards.
 Property tax relief and Act 72 were issues of great controversy and have been subject to political gridlock, and it was unclear when changes would be made.

-In April 2004, Rendell confirmed reports that his State Trooper chauffeurs regularly exceeded posted speed limits, and he claimed to be surprised to learn that they sometimes drove him at speeds in excess of 100 mph.
+In April 2004, Rendell confirmed reports that his state trooper chauffeurs regularly exceeded posted speed limits, and he claimed to be surprised to learn that they sometimes drove him at speeds in excess of 100 mph.
 He said that he initiated an investigation into the matter.
-Subsequently, in August 2004, the State Police announced a new policy that State Troopers would no longer be allowed to exceed the speed limit, except in emergencies.
-However, in 2007, following news that Governor Corzine of NJ was in an accident in a State Trooper-driven vehicle that was traveling in excess of 90 mph, Rendell was quoted as saying "I've told my troopers that I don't want them exceeding 80 unless they need to pass or unless there's some real exigent circumstance."
+Subsequently, in August 2004, the State Police announced a new policy that state troopers would no longer be allowed to exceed the speed limit, except in emergencies.
+However, in 2007, following news that Governor Corzine of New Jersey was in an accident in a state trooper-driven vehicle that was traveling in excess of 90 mph, Rendell was quoted as saying "I've told my troopers that I don't want them exceeding 80 unless they need to pass or unless there's some real exigent circumstance."
 At the time, the highest speed limit in Pennsylvania was 65 mph, and the current 70 mph limit was instituted in 2014 through legislation signed by Rendell's successor.

 In early 2005, Rendell made statements that seemed to support President George W. Bush's Social Security privatization proposal.
 Rendell addressed this issue in later speeches, saying that he opposes social security privatization, and that his previous comments were meant to show admiration for President Bush for taking on a politically risky subject.
 Nevertheless, Rendell's initial statements cost him support among Democrats who are against Social Security privatization.

 In the early morning hours of July 7, 2005, Ed Rendell signed a bill into law that increased pay for state lawmakers, judges, and top executive-branch officials.
 The vote took place at 2 am without public review or commentary.
 On November 16, 2005, Rendell signed a repeal of the pay raise after a near unanimous vote for repeal.

-2006 general election
+2006 reelection campaign

-Rendell won re-election on November 7, 2006, defeating Lynn Swann, a former professional football player for the Pittsburgh Steelers.
-Rendell took 60% of the vote, or 2,470,517 votes, to Swann's 40%, or 1,622,135 votes.
+Rendell won re-election on November 7, 2006, defeating Lynn Swann, a former professional football player for the Pittsburgh Steelers. by a vote of 2,470,517 (60%) to 1,622,135 (40%).

-He was sworn into his second term as governor of Pennsylvania on January 16, 2007.
-During his re-election campaign, Rendell was instrumental in the successful Senate candidacy of Bob Casey, Jr. who had run against him for the Democratic nomination for governor in 2002.
+During his re-election campaign, Rendell was instrumental in the successful Senate candidacy of Bob Casey Jr. who had run against him for the Democratic nomination for governor in 2002.